DATE :

 Discretionary handling for valuable collections

-The Edgewater Advantage
+The Edgewater advantage

 Unlike traditional guitar shops that need to maintain retail margins, or online marketplaces with lengthy selling processes and uncertain buyers, Edgewater offers immediate, fair-market purchasing with the expertise to recognize and properly value the unique characteristics of 1955 Les Pauls.